Last updated on October 6th, 2020 at 12:11 pm

 Your grip is one of the most potent neurological stabilizers in the human body which can increase your strength by increasing muscle activation and recruitment of muscle fibers.

-I often use this technique to increase the PR of my clients, I make them train the forearms more often to help them with grip strengthening.
-Being able to squeeze the bar hard can help you improve your strength while Pullups, Deadlifts, Benchpress, and even bicep curls.
+I often use this technique to increase the PR of my clients, I make them train the forearms more often to improve their grip strengthen.
+Being able to squeeze the bar hard can help you lift more weight and improve your strength while Pullups, Deadlifts, Benchpress, and even bicep curls.

-A Ukrainian arm wrestler “Denis Cyplenkov” who also known for his record-breaking bicep curl has one of the strongest forearms in the world. can you connect the dots now?
+A Ukrainian professional arm wrestler “Denis Cyplenkov” who also known for his record-breaking bicep curl has one of the strongest forearms in the world.
+Can you connect the dots now?

 3- Workout endurance

 During the high volume back training, do your forearms give up before your target muscle group?

 Your back consists of group muscles that are big and powerful, having a week grip strength might interfere in your muscle gains.

 Hand grippers can help in improving the grip and forearm strength to endure high-intensity training sessions that are hard to sustain with the weak wrist.

 Hand grippers are originally created to improve the grip strength not to increase the forearm size, but they still help in the development of stronger and bigger forearms.